 Criticism of Megan's Law and Sex Offender Registries

-Critics of sex offender registries claim that they do little to protect most victims of sexual offenses, because most victims know the perpetrator.
+Critics of sex offender registries claim that they do little to protect most victims of sexual offenses because most victims know the perpetrator.
 According to the Department of Justice, about seven of every ten female rape or sexual assault victims reported that the perpetrator was an intimate, relative, friend, or acquaintance.
-The U.S. Supreme Court has addressed the constitutionality of sex offender registries.
+At the same time, the U.S. Supreme Court has addressed the constitutionality of sex offender registries.
 In Connecticut Department of Safety v.
 Doe and Smith v.
 Doe, both decided March 5, 2003, the Court found that sex offender registries do not violate sex offenders' constitutional rights.

-Learn More About Community Notification Laws: Talk to an Attorney
+Want to Know More About Community Notification Laws?
+Talk to an Attorney